sscheib/sscheib.github.io/_posts/2023-07-01-highly-customized-kickstart.md

 title: Kickstarting Red Hat Enterprise Linux (RHEL) systems using a highly customized Kickstart with Red Hat Satellite 6
 author: Steffen Scheib
 ---
-### Introduction
+## Introduction
 Following my [Red Hat Satellite 6 concept](https://blog.scheib.me/2023/05/30/redhat-satellite-concept.html), I thought it made sense to share my highly customized Kickstart to use with Red Hat Satellite 6.

 In a later blog post, I'll further share how I make use of [Template Sync](https://access.redhat.com/documentation/de-de/red_hat_satellite/6.12/html/managing_hosts/synchronizing_templates_repositories_managing-hosts) in Satellite.
 A functionality, that allows importing the templates and also automatically assigning them to defined Operating Systems.

 :warning: Before you dig into this: Please read the following paragraph carefully.

-While it is absolutely possible to customize Kickstarts using Satellite, the degree of flexibility comes with a tradeoff: **maintenance**.
+While it is absolutely possible to customize Kickstarts using Satellite, the degree of flexibility comes with a trade-off: **maintenance**.
 Please understand that in almost all cases the provided Kickstarts by Red Hat fulfill perfectly the need of almost all use cases.
 When using highly customized Kickstarts you need to keep up with changes in the Satellite and you need to keep up with the changes to Kickstart.
-This means, every time a new update of the Satellite is released or a new major version[^kickstart_changes] of RHEL is released, you need to carefully read the changelog of the new Satellite version and check whether things you use (e.g. [Satellite-Specific Macros](https://access.redhat.com/documentation/de-de/red_hat_satellite/6.12/html/managing_hosts/template_writing_reference_managing-hosts#Generic_Project-specific_Macros_managing-hosts)) have changed, have been deprecated or have been removed.
+This means, every time a new update of the Satellite is released or a new major version[^kickstart_changes] of RHEL is released, you need to carefully read the change log of the new Satellite version and check whether things you use (e.g. [Satellite-Specific Macros](https://access.redhat.com/documentation/de-de/red_hat_satellite/6.12/html/managing_hosts/template_writing_reference_managing-hosts#Generic_Project-specific_Macros_managing-hosts)) have changed, have been deprecated or have been removed.
 The same for RHEL.

-Further, you have to verify with each new Satellite release - and preferrably RHEL release, that your Host Provisioning works exactly as you have designed it.
+Further, you have to verify with each new Satellite release - and preferably RHEL release, that your Host Provisioning works exactly as you have designed it.

 **This adds additional maintenance overhead that has to be done with at least *every* Satellite and RHEL major release!**